niteshver/mesa-llm1/docs/first_model.md

 # Creating Your First mesa-llm Model

+## Tutorial Description
+This tutorial introduces mesa-llm by walking through the construction of a simple language-driven agent model built on top of Mesa.
+While Mesa traditionally relies on rule-based agent behavior, mesa-llm enables agents to reason and decide using natural language through integration with large language models.

+In this tutorial, we build a minimal model in which each agent uses a language model to describe its next action at every simulation step.
+The goal is not to create a complex simulation, but to clearly demonstrate how language-based reasoning can be embedded into Mesa’s existing execution workflow.

+By the end of this tutorial, you will understand how mesa-llm fits into the Mesa framework, how language reasoning replaces traditional decision logic, and how different language model backends (such as Ollama) can be integrated without modifying the overall simulation structure.

+## About mesa-llm

-[Mesa LLM](https://github.com/mesa/mesa-llm) is a set of tools that combines Large Language Models (LLMs) with [Agent-Based Modeling](https://en.wikipedia.org/wiki/Agent-based_model) (ABM) using the Mesa framework.
-It allows developers and researchers to build simulations where agents powered by LLMs can communicate, reason, remember, and make decisions inside realistic environments such as markets, organizations, or societies.
+[Mesa LLM](https://github.com/mesa/mesa-llm) is a set of tools that integrates Large Language Models (LLMs) with [Agent-based modeling](https://en.wikipedia.org/wiki/Agent-based_model) using the Mesa framework.
+It enables simulations in which agents use natural language to reason, communicate, and make decisions while still operating within Mesa’s standard modeling and scheduling workflow.

-This approach is especially useful for studying how complex and emergent behaviors arise from simple agent interactions.
-Mesa LLM also helps in designing more human-like, language-driven agents and provides tools (such as MESA for Inference) to analyze and evaluate LLM performance.
-Overall, it enables the creation of smarter, more interactive AI systems for applications ranging from economic simulations to advanced code review and analysis.
+This approach is particularly useful for exploring how complex or emergent behavior can arise from interactions between language-driven agents.
+By combining Mesa’s structured simulation environment with LLM-based reasoning, Mesa LLM allows researchers and developers to experiment with more flexible, human-like agent behavior in settings such as markets, organizations, or social systems.

+Overall, Mesa LLM focuses on providing a practical bridge between traditional agent-based models and modern language models, making it easier to study and prototype simulations where decision-making is driven by natural language rather than fixed rules.

-## Model Discription
+## Model Description
-In Mesa LLm, the Agents is that reason using language inside a Mesa simulation loop.Each agent is capable of processing a textual prompt and generating a natural-language response during its reasoning step.
+The model consists of a fixed number of agents, each representing an independent participant in a simple simulated environment.
+At each step of the simulation, every agent is activated once and asked to reason about its next action using natural language.

+Instead of relying on hard-coded rules or conditional logic, agents generate their behavior by responding to a textual prompt that describes their role and context within the model.
+This response is produced by a language model and treated as the agent’s reasoning output for that step.

+Importantly, the rest of the simulation remains unchanged from a standard Mesa model.
+Mesa continues to manage agent creation, scheduling, and execution order, while mesa-llm is responsible only for how agents reason and generate decisions.
+This separation allows language-based reasoning to be added to existing Mesa models with minimal changes to their overall structure.

 ## What the model does
 * The model initializes a small number of agents.
 Each agent represents an entity capable of reasoning using language.